 solana-keygen new -o ~/.config/solana/id.json

-—this is your local account address.
-Since we already set the default network to devnet, you can check your balance with:
+is your local account address.
+Since we set devnet as the default network in the previous step, you can directly check your local account balance with:

 solana balance

-Or visit the devnet Explorer and search for your address.
-The resulting URL will look like: https://explorer.solana.com/address/75sFifxBt7zw1YrDfCdPjDCGDyKEqLWrBarPCLg6PHwb?cluster=devnet
+You can also open the devnet explorer and search for the address you just generated.
+After searching, the URL will look like: https://explorer.solana.com/address/75sFifxBt7zw1YrDfCdPjDCGDyKEqLWrBarPCLg6PHwb?cluster=devnet

-Of course, your account balance will initially show 0 SOL
+Of course, you’ll see your account balance is 0 SOL

 .

-Run this command to receive 2 SOL in your devnet account.
-The number 2
+Run this command and your account will receive 2 SOL.
+The 2

 solana airdrop 2

-Now that you have the contract code, a local account, and a funded wallet, you can deploy the contract to devnet:
+Now that we have the contract code, a local account, and some SOL in it, we can deploy the contract to devnet.
+Run:

 anchor deploy --provider.cluster devnet